 - Please ensure your contact details are accurate and complete.
 Visit this link for some advice and ideas on the sort of entries we are looking for.

-- Entrants can enter in only one category.
+- Entrants can submit one entry per category.
 See Catergory details below

 - Motivation: The motivation section of the entry form will allow for up to 500 words of text motivating why your entry meets the criteria of the specific category, background and impact.
 You are welcome to include any other information you feel would be valuable to the public and judging panel.